 – Train to Devils Throat on the Argentine side

-Swap Brazilian reals for Argentine pesos and hop on the electric train that meanders its way through the rainforest along the side of the falls in Argentina.
+Swap Brazilian reals for Argentine pesos and hop on the electric train that meanders through the rainforest along the Argentine side of the falls.
 There are options to hop off and follow the Lower and Upper Walkways but most people head straight for the end of the line where iron walkways take you right to the heart of the most dramatic section of the falls – the Devil’s Throat.
-View the remains of the old walkways, long swept away by floods, try to avoid ruining a hundred selfies as others all try to get the best angle and be mesmerised by the sheer deluge of water tumbling over the drop.
-Garganta del Diablo indeed…
+View the remains of the old walkways, long swept away by floods, and try to avoid ruining a hundred selfies as others all try to get the best angle and be mesmerised by the sheer deluge of water tumbling over the drop.
+Garganta del Diablo indeed.

 – Macuco Safari into the falls

 Hint: You are going to get very, VERY wet.
-This is going to be an absolute highlight of any holiday to Brazil with children.
-Think white water rafting on a speedboat.
-Children will love it.
-Parents might need to discover their inner child.
+Think white water rafting on a speedboat – an absolute highlight of any holiday to Brazil with the kids.
+Children will love it and parents will discover their inner child.

-A jet boat takes you through the rapids (and round and round them, then back out and through them again) right to the base of the falls.
+A jet boat takes you through the rapids right to the base of the falls.
 And then repeatedly drives the boat into the massive shower of water.
 Again.
 And again.
 And again.
-If you had ever wanted a shower during the day due to the humidity, you are going to get one now.
+If you have ever wanted a shower during the day due to the humidity, you are going to get one now.
 The biggest power shower of your life.
-And just when you thought it was safe to open your eyes and stop gripping the side of the boat from dear life, the captain switches off the engine as you drift towards a massive whirlpool of a rapid….. (waterproof camera essential, waterproof poncho useless).
+And just when you thought it was safe to open your eyes and stop gripping the side of the boat, the captain switches off the engine as you drift towards a massive whirlpool….. (waterproof camera essential, waterproof poncho useless).

 – Walk on the wild side in Brazil

-The Brazilian side of Iguazu is widely recognised as being very natural and spread out so there are less contained pockets of tourist in one place.
-It is a beautiful walk along the cliffside with constant stunning views of the various cascades (275 in total).
-There are numerous spots where you can snap that perfect ‘rainbow’ shot and then head out towards Devil’s Throat for a real soaking from the spray (waterproof camera recommended).
-There is an amazing sense of speed, force, strength of Mother Nature – and just how can those walkways withstand the onslaught of all that water?
+The Brazilian side of Iguazu is widely recognised as the more natural and spread out so there are less contained pockets of tourists in one place.
+It is a beautiful walk along the cliffside with stunning views of the various cascades (275 in total).
+There are numerous spots where you can snap that perfect ‘rainbow’ shot and being so close to the falls, there is an amazing sense of the speed, force and strength of Mother Nature.

 – Stay at the glorious Belmond Hotel das Cataratas

-If you are going to splash (sorry!) the cash anywhere on your holiday to Brazil with the children, this is the place to do it.
-Not only is the Belmond an exquisite old colonial hotel, with immaculate gardens, billiard room, piano bar and swimming pool, it is also the only place which offers exclusive access to the falls once the park is officially shut between 6pm and 9am.
-Hop on one of the hotel bikes and ride out through the forest looking for howler monkeys and parakeets, enjoy a caichaca cocktail within sight of the falls at sunset and enjoy a peaceful walk at sunrise with only the raccoons and toucans for company.
+If you are going to splash (sorry!) the cash anywhere on your holiday to Brazil with the kids, this is the place to do it.
+Not only is the Belmond an exquisite old colonial hotel, with immaculate gardens, billiard room, piano bar and swimming pool, it is also the only place that offers exclusive access to the falls once the park is officially shut.
+Hop on one of the hotel bikes and ride out through the forest looking for howler monkeys and parakeets, enjoy a cachaca cocktail within sight of the falls at sunset, and enjoy a peaceful walk at sunrise with only the raccoons and toucans for company.
 Magic.

 – Backstage experience at the Bird Park

-Fancy getting up close and personal to a macaw or toucan?
+Fancy getting up close and personal with a macaw or toucan?
 Welcome to the Parque das Aves, just outside the entrance to Iguazu National Park.
 An internationally recognised rescue and conservation centre, the bird park is home to 150 species set in lush rainforest.
 The backstage experience offers the opportunity to feed such exotic birds in an environmentally and responsible way.
 The tour may include feeding a flamingo chick or toucan, entering the aviary of native songbirds, getting to know the endangered Atlantic rainforest parrots and interacting with a macaw.
-This surely has to be the best way of understanding about conservation and wildlife rescue programmes since the last Blue Planet.

 6. The Amazon

-No list of the best family-friendly activities to do in Brazil with children is complete without venturing deep into the heart of the country (and continent) and exploring the Amazon.
-Wildlife at its wildest, deep, dark rainforest, fascinating tribes, and falling asleep to the sounds of the jungle completely surrounding you must be high on any family adventure list.
+No list of the best family-friendly activities to do in Brazil with kids is complete without venturing deep into the heart of the country (and continent) and exploring the Amazon.
+Wildlife at its wildest, deep, dark rainforest, fascinating tribes, and falling asleep to the sounds of the jungle must be high on any family adventure list.
 The Amazon is shared by many countries but Brazil owns by far the largest chunk.
-And there are even parts which are non-malarial for families wanting to explore Brazil with children of a younger age.
+And there are even parts that are non-malarial for families wanting to explore Brazil with kids of a younger age.

 Five things to do in the Amazon with children